rubensworks/dotfiles/README.md

 ### List of scripts:

-* git-init: Initalizes a new git repo with an empty repo file and an initial commit, also sets my UGent username and email.
+* git-init: Initalizes a new git repo with an empty repo file and an initial commit.

 ### List of aliases: